Warning

 • Stop what they are doing and rest.

-• Use their glyceryl trinitrate spray or tablets as instructed.
+• If symptoms persist after 5 minutes use their glyceryl trinitrate as instructed.

 • Take a second dose after 5 minutes if the pain has not eased.

-• Call 999 for an ambulance if the pain has not eased 5 minutes after the second dose, or earlier if the pain is intensifying or the person is unwell.
+• Call 999 for an ambulance if the pain persists, or earlier if the pain is intensifying and the person feels unwell.

 Who to refer